-World’s oldest dog, according to Guinness, celebrates 31st birthday
+World’s oldest dog celebrates 31st birthday, according to Guinness World Records

 Local meats and fish were served to up to 100 guests, with extra for Bobi, who only eats human food.
 A dance troupe also performed with Bobi participating in one of their routines.

-Costa has owned several old-aged dogs in the past, including Bobi’s mother, Gira, who lived to the age of 18.
+Costa has owned several old-age dogs in the past, including Bobi’s mother, Gira, who lived to age 18.
 However, Costa said he never imagined any of his dogs would reach their 30s.

 “We see situations like this as a normal result of the life that they have, but Bobi is one of a kind,” Costa said.